int-brain-lab/paper-brain-wide-map/brainwidemap/decoding/README.md

 Notably, the `SETTINGS_FORMAT_NAME` variable can be changed simply by changing the date.
 *It is recommended, therefore, that you change the date for a fresh decoding run of a given target variable.*

-Additionally, you will often be submitting "*.sh" files to slurm.
+Additionally, you will often be submitting "\*.sh" files to slurm, discussed below.
 The slurm settings within these files may need to be adapted for your cluster.
-The file names and directories for the "*.out" and "*.err" files will also need to be changed to your desired names and directories.
+These "\*.sh" files contain file names and directories for the output ("\*.out") and error ("\*.err") files produced with each slurm job.
+These file names can be changed to whatever you desire, but the directory must match the `SLURM_DIR` varible found in `settings.py`.

 For an example of how to perform decoding for a single session, see the file `decoding_example_script.py` in this directory.
 The `settings.py` file does not need to be copied